RedHat-Israel/ROSE/docs/course_materials/exercises/07_Exceptions/homework.md

 # Exceptions - HomeWork

 ### ex1_exceptions.py

 - Create a new file ex1_exceptions.py
-- Write a program that gets a number from the user, (use input function) If the user doesn’t enter a numeric input the program normally would crash.
+- Write a program that gets a number from the user, (use input function).
+If the user doesn’t enter a numeric input the program normally would crash.
-Use try and except to catch the error ValueError so that the program will not crush.
+Use `try` and `except` to catch the error ValueError so that the program will not crush.

 ### ex2_exceptions.py